RyogaLi/tileseq_mutcount/README.md

 We first filter out reads that did not map to reference or reads that are outside of the tile.
 Then pass the rest of the reads to `count_mut.py`.
 Please read the wiki page about how to call mutations using CIGAR string and MD:Z tag.

 In order to eliminate sequencing errors.
-We apply a posterior
+We apply a posterior probability cut-off.
+The posterior probability of a mutation was calculated using the Phred scores provided in SAM files.